 New brain research has outlined the effects of bullying on the adolescent brain.
 These findings are so controversial that we will be hearing about them for years to come.

 Have you ever wondered how a digital age filled with smartphones, tablets, and apps for almost everything impacts your brain?
 Presenters Betsy Hill and Dr. Sara Sawtelle discussed how a technology driven era is affecting our brains in this months Brain and Learning webinar.
-They explored what brain research is telling us about video games, cell phones, and Internet search.
-Other topics discussed include basic principles of brain functions with a focus on… read more →
+They explored what brain research is telling us about video games, cell phones,… read more →